h3abionet/chipimputation/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

+You can now copy the config file from `Script dir` from the test run, which should be something in the NXF_ASSET folder `.nextflow/assets/h3abionet/chipimputation` by doing `cp <Script dir>/test.config .`, which you can change and use a custom config file.

 Note that the pipeline will create the following files in your working directory:

-You can now copy the config file from `Script dir` from the test run, which should be something in the NXF_ASSET folder `.nextflow/assets/h3abionet/chipimputation`

 ```bash
 work            # Directory containing the nextflow working files